Lani274/tutorial-flask-login/README.md

 ## 1. Learning Objective
 ---

 The Learning Objectives are firstly to set up Python and Visual Studio Code.
 Then to create a running  Flask application that demonstrates and visualizes how Flask-Login can be used.
 By the end of this tutorial, you should have a website, mostly written with Python, where a user can login and logout.
 Therefore, the user needs an account which is stored in a database.
 In addition, the user can save notes in a list and only the notes of the logged in user are displayed.
 The goal is that you will not only understand Flask-Login, but also know how basic-mechanisms of Python are used.
-Come back here as often as you need, it serves as a beginner tutorial which can be implemented in  more web apps.
+Come back here as often as you need, it serves as a beginner tutorial which can be implemented in  any web app.
 Through this happy path you will understand how Flask-Login can be implemented into a web app.
 So, let's dive in!

 To-Do:
 - [ ] Setting up Python and Visual Studio Code